 Even if you've never used needles, served time in prison, visited an unregulated tattoo parlor, undergone a blood transfusion in a remote locale, engaged in high-risk sexual behavior or any of the other risk factors for the chronic infection, if you are an adult, chances are you will be getting tested.

-The change is coming thanks to the U.S. Preventive Services Task Force, an expert panel charged with evaluating the effectiveness of medical procedures for the federal government.
+The change is coming thanks to the U.S. Preventive Services Task Force, a federally-funded, volunteer expert panel charged with evaluating the effectiveness of medical procedures for use by preventive medicine and primary care providers.
 This week, the panel closed the window for comments on a draft recommendation expanding the pool of Americans who should be routinely tested for hepatitis C. The list once included just those mentioned above and a cost-effective cohort of persons born between 1945 and 1965.

 It now includes everyone between the ages of 18 and 79.